-Basic net loss per share of common stock is computed by dividing the net loss by the weighted average number of common stock outstanding during the period.
+Basic net loss per share is computed by dividing the net loss by the weighted average number of common shares outstanding during the period.
 Diluted net loss per common share is computed by dividing the net loss by the weighted average number of common shares outstanding for the period and, if dilutive, potential common shares outstanding during the period.
-Potentially dilutive securities consist of the incremental common shares issuable upon exercise of common stock equivalents such as stock options, warrants, restricted stock units and convertible debt instruments.
+Potentially dilutive securities consist of the incremental common shares issuable upon exercise of common stock equivalents such as stock options, warrants and convertible debt instruments.
 Potentially dilutive securities are excluded from the computation if their effect is anti-dilutive.
-As a result, the basic and diluted per-share amounts for all periods presented are identical.
-Each holder of the notes and warrants has agreed to a 4.99% beneficial ownership conversion limitation (subject to certain noteholders' abilities to increase such limitation to 9.99% upon 60 days' notice to the Company), and certain notes may not be converted during the certain specified time period from the date of issuance.
+As a result, the basic and diluted per share amounts for all periods presented are identical.
+Each holder of the convertible notes has agreed to a 4.99% beneficial ownership conversion limitation (subject to certain noteholders' ability to increase such limitation to 9.99% upon 60 days' notice to the Company), and each note may not be converted during the first six-month period from the date of issuance.
 The Company's CEO holds Series B Preferred Stock that, when combined, confers upon him a majority vote, including regarding authorization of additional common shares and/or the authorization of a reverse split the stock as considered necessary.
-Such securities are considered dilutive securities, which were excluded from the computation since the effect is anti-dilutive.
+Such securities are considered dilutive securities which were excluded from the computation since the effect is anti-dilutive.

-June 30, 2023 June 30, 2022
+June 30, 2024 June 30, 2023

 Stock Options 0.06 0.06

-Warrants with no designations 90 105
+Warrants with no designations 15,003,396 90

-Series A Warrants as if converted at alternate cashless exercise prices 1,996,625,990 -
+Series A Warrants as if converted at alternate cashless exercise prices 1,990,353,990 1,996,625,990

-Series B Warrants 16 -
+Series B Warrants 16 16

-Series C Warrants as if converted at alternate cashless exercise prices 9,473,999,953 -
+Series C Warrants as if converted at alternate cashless exercise prices 9,175,999,954 9,473,999,953

 Unvested restricted stock units 0.06 0.06

-Convertible Debt 5,991,195 127,062
+Convertible Debt 393,727,811 5,991,195

-Total 11,476,617,244.12 127,167.12
+Total 11,575,085,167.12 11,476,617,244.12

-\Only convertible ratably upon exercise of Series B Warrants
+\ Only convertible ratably upon exercise of Series B Warrants